Edmund Morgan (historian): Puritans

-Morgan's trio The Puritan Family: Religion and Domestic Relations in 17th-Century New England (1944), The Puritan Dilemma (1958), and Visible Saints: The History of a Puritan Idea (1963) restored the intellectual respectability of the Puritans, and exposed their appetite for healthy sex, causing a renaissance in Puritan studies, the more so because both Morgan and his mentor Miller were Ivy League atheist professors, adding to their credibility.
+Morgan's trio The Puritan Family: Religion and Domestic Relations in 17th-Century New England (1944), The Puritan Dilemma (1958), and Visible Saints: The History of a Puritan Idea (1963) restored the intellectual respectability of the Puritans, and exposed their appetite for healthy sex, causing a renaissance in Puritan studies, partly because both Morgan and his mentor Miller were Ivy League atheist professors, which added to their credibility.
 Visible Saints, dedicated to Miller, was a reinterpretation of the Puritan ideal of the "Church of the Elect."

 Morgan argued that the criterion for church membership was not fixed in England.
-Soon after their arrival the Puritans changed membership to a gathered church composed exclusively of tested Saints.
+Soon after their arrival, the Puritans changed membership to a gathered church composed exclusively of tested Saints.

-Morgan's 1958 book The Puritan Dilemma made him a star, becoming the most-assigned book in U.S. history survey courses, documenting the change in understanding among Puritans of what it means to be a member of a church, "doing right in a world that does wrong": "Caught between the ideals of God's Law and the practical needs of the people, John Winthrop walked a line few could tread."
+Morgan's 1958 book The Puritan Dilemma raised his notability, and the book became the most assigned textbook in U.S. history survey courses, documenting the change in understanding among Puritans of what it means to be a member of a church.
+Morgan described the Puritan as "doing right in a world that does wrong...Caught between the ideals of God's Law and the practical needs of the people, John Winthrop walked a line few could tread."